carlos-menezes/i3lock-blur/README.md

 # i3lock-blur

-Sets the background of i3lock to a blurred version of the current workspace (on one monitor).
+Sets the background of i3lock to a blurred image of the current workspace.

 ## Dependencies:
 - `scrot`: https://man.cx/scrot